UCSB’s Conflict of Interest review process is governed by federal, state and U.C. regulation and policy.

 An Investigator includes anyone who can directly or materially influence the research, or who is responsible for the design, conduct, or reporting of such research, and is not limited to Key Personnel.
 The lead PI should make the determination of who is an Investigator for every proposal submission, continuation, personnel change or no-cost extension via the Key Personnel tab on the ORBiT datasheet.
 Note: Individuals added to the Key Personnel tab solely for Conflict of Interest purposes should not be reported to the sponsor as Senior/Key Personnel unless they also meet the sponsor's definition of those terms.

 The Key Personnel tab is located in ORBiT on the record’s datasheet which is accessed by the department contracts and grants liaison.
 At the initial proposal submission, the contracts and grants officer will check with the lead PI to confirm that all investigators are accurately listed on the key personnel section.
 The same process will be followed at the award stage and for each continuation or a no cost extension to ensure the form includes an up-to-date list of all investigators.
+If personnel changes are required at any other phase of the project, PIs should notify the administering department prior to adding the Investigator to the project.

 Below is a quick reference to help PIs in identifying investigators: